kaneli-pulla/homework2_android_vk/README.md

 An Android application that loads trending GIFs from the GIPHY API and displays them in an infinite Pinterest-style feed.

-The project was created as part of **Homework #2 — Loading Data from an API and Handling UI States**.
+The project was created as **Homework #2 — Loading Data from an API and Handling UI States**.

 ## Features